 Budgeting for the costs of raising a child is something that every parent must consider on a regular basis.
-While you certainly cannot put a value on the life of a child, you can certainly put a price on the food, clothing and shelter which are essential to their wellbeing.
+While you certainly cannot put a value on the life of a child, you can certainly put a price on the food, clothing, and shelter which are essential to their wellbeing.
 It’s for this reason that the court system requires that child support be paid when the biological parents of children are not living in the same household.
-The goal of child support in Florida is to ensure that both parents contribute to the costs of raising a child.
+The goal in Florida is to ensure that both parents contribute to the costs of raising a child.

 What is Child Support?

 Child support is a system of regular payments made by one parent to the other parent depending on the relative incomes of the parties, certain statutory deductions and the number of overnights that the child spends with each parent.

 In Florida, child support is calculated on a monthly basis and may be paid in monthly, bi-weekly or weekly payments to the other parent.
 The amount of a child support obligation can vary greatly.
 Florida Statutes outlines the amount of child support based on the combined incomes of the parties and has developed a Child Support Guideline Calculator which determines the specific obligation considering the variables.
 There is no average amount because every family has different income scenarios, different timesharing schedules, and different deductions to consider.

 In Florida, it is possible for a parent who has a majority of time with his or her children, to still be required to pay child support to the other parent if the “primary” parent earns more money.
 Additionally, it is not unusual for one party to be required to pay child support even if the parties have an equal, or 50/50, timesharing schedule since the amount of child support is directly related to the incomes of the parents.